einKnie/timeKeeper/README.md

 # timeKeeper

-_This is a work in progress.
-The codebase as well as this README will be cleaned up once I'm done._
+~~_This is a work in progress.
+The codebase as well as this README will be cleaned up once I'm done._~~

+Version 1.0

 ## Functionality
-[LINUX ONLY]
+**[LINUX ONLY]**

 Keep track of how much time you spend on a number of tasks.
+The program keeps track of the cumulative time any given task was active.
+Thus, task switches are easily possible.
+Only one task can be active at a time.
+The cumulative task times are saved automatically upon exit.

 ### Usage